msimpsonnz/msimpsonnz.github.io/_posts/2019-02-12-DotNet-Templates.md

 ### Every day I'm ~~hustling~~ consoling

-This is a bit of a "you're basic" post but I thought I would share all the same.
+This is a bit of a "Ya basic!" post but I thought I would share all the same.

 I end up writing a LOT of .NET Console Apps...a quick test here, a demo there and some automation every now and again.